izzybee93/recipesblog/_posts/2021-01-01-veggie-noodle-stir-fry.md

     * 120g edamame, cooked
     * 2 medium carrots
     * 1 large courgette
+    * Veggies can be swapped for any such as pepper, broccoli, corn, cauliflower, beansprouts
     * 4 tbsp reduced sodium soy sauce
     * Juice of ½ lime
     * 1 tsp honey